koenrane/KR-new-site/content/import/set-up-for-success-insights-from-naive-set-theory.md

 ## Defense with the Dark Arts

-"The most useful productivity-related advice I ever read" was by Nate Soares (**Dark Arts warning**), and it relates to imbuing your instrumental goals with terminal values.
+Of all the productivity advice I've read, the most useful involves imbuing your instrumental goals with terminal values.
 Ever since having read that advice, every tedious assignment, every daily routine, every keystroke - they're all backed up by an intense desire to _do something_ about the precarious situation in which humanity finds itself.

 ## Internal Light